 Global Citizen Year is the launching pad for bold high school grads who are hungry to make a real impact in the world, and to make college count.

 Bridge-Year Fellows will begin their preparation remotely through Global Citizen Year’s summer campaign, which will include language training and readings about Brazil.
-Fellows will then attend Global Citizen Year’s pre-departure training in California and the Tufts 1+4 program orientation on the Tufts campus before traveling to Brazil in September.
+Fellows will attend Tufts 1+4 program orientation on the Tufts campus from August 21-27, 2017, followed by Global Citizen Year’s pre-departure training in California before traveling to Brazil in September.
 Service will begin with a four-week, in-country orientation that features intensive language study, workshops and training.
 Full-time service placements will run to the beginning of April, after which Fellows will participate in both in-country and California-based re-entry training.
-Fellows will return home in mid-April before returning to Tufts for our end-of-program retreat at the end of May.
+Fellows will participate in the Tufts 1+4 Post-Service Retreat in mid-September 2018, as they begin their first semester at Tufts.

 During service in Brazil, Fellows primarily live in a homestay with a local family that also provides meals.
 Living with a host family offers an immersive opportunity to experience the culture of your new community, and to build relationships with locals.
 Host families are carefully selected to ensure the safety and comfort of Fellows, who usually have a private room within the home.
 During Global Citizen Year training and other group activities, Fellows may stay in dormitories, hotel rooms, retreat centers or host families.